da4all/da4all.github.io/_cards/analysis-of-fish-pharm-visualization.md

   Currently structured as a homework assignment tied to Data Feminism Chapter 3, this lesson could also be used as an in-class activity without the reading.
 It asks students to rhetorically analyze a provocative visualization published by National Geographic in 2010.

 keywords:
-  - "Rhetoric of Data Visualization"
+  - "rhetoric of data visualization"

 metadata: